Do You Face Charges for an Assault on a Family Member in Virginia?

-All criminal cases go to court, and the prosecutor can require that any witness in a criminal case, including the alleged victim, not only must come to court, but also must testify, even if they later decide to drop the case.
+All criminal cases go to court, and the prosecutor can require that any witness in a criminal case, including the alleged victim, not only must come to court but also must testify, even if they later decide to drop the case.
 Having a lawyer on your side who knows the system and how to defend you helps your chances of getting the best possible outcome in court.

-Orders of protection generally prohibit any contact between the accused and the allegedly abused person, family or household members, and children, and prohibit other contact, including phone, email, text, or social media messages.
+Orders of protection generally prohibit any contact between the accused and the allegedly abused person, family or household members and children, and prohibit other communication, including phone, email, text, or social media messages.

 There are three types of protective orders in Virginia, all of which can relate to domestic violence cases, and violating them can result in an additional crime being charged and a jail sentence:

 You could also wind up in another argument and face additional charges.
-It is best to avoid contact and be on you best behavior until your case is over.
+It is best to avoid contact and be on your best behavior until your case is over.
 You should let your domestic violence charge defense lawyer handle the situation.